pakshuang/ai-chat-survey/docs/llm.md

 ### Localising

+#### LLM

 One important concern for companies is the security of their data.
 The dependence on APIs such as OpenAI API is something companies would like to avoid in order to prevent data leakages.
 As part of future improvements, we can look towards using local fine-tuned LLMs instead of GPT4.

 Currently, as of 3rd April, models like Nous-Hermes-2-SOLAR-10.7B are extremely versatile for their size.
 A fine-tuned version could certainly be considered, as well as possibly other larger open-source LLMs like Mistral-8x7b.

 Currently, in our code, we have defined a `LLM` class and have left it available for extension.

+#### Finetuning

+In order for small-sized Local-LLMs to function effectively, it is likely that these LLMs will require finetuning.
+Finetuning can be an extremely computationally expensive task.
+As a result, one can consider Parameter-Efficient Finetuning using QLora.

+The Finetuned model can be loaded into an `LLM` child class and used in place of GPT-4. `eval_gpt4.py` can be reconfigured to test the finetuned LLM.

+#### Localising Content Moderation Model

+The content moderation model currently used is from OpenAI.
+However, open-source models such as KoalaAI's [Text-Moderation](https://huggingface.co/KoalaAI/Text-Moderation) model.

 ### Content Moderation